tim-puhlfuerss/tim-puhlfuerss.github.io/index.md

 During my studies, I create and evaluate software incorporating AI technologies to automate demanding developer tasks like writing documentation.
 I currently focus on powerful large language models, like GPT, and aim to optimize their results by applying prompt engineering techniques.

-__Human-focused Research Methods:__
+__Empirical Research:__
 As a researcher and developer, I focus on practitioners' views.
-Therefore, I often apply experiments, surveys, and interviews as methods to research the requirements and assessments of the people for whom I develop the tools.
+Therefore, I often apply content analyses, experiments, surveys, interviews as methods to research the requirements and assessments of the people for whom I develop the tools.

 ## Publications